Young Trees

 Why young trees?

-• Low cost: as trees spend more time at the nursery, their price increases significantly.
-This is mainly driven by costs incurred while taking care of the trees as they grow (fertilizing, trimming, spraying, weeding, etc.).
-Buying a young tree can bring significant savings (up to 80%) to the end-user, when compared to more mature trees.
+• Low cost: as a tree spends more time at the farm, its price increases.
+This is driven by the costs of taking care of the tree as it grows (fertilizing, trimming, spraying, weeding, etc.).
+Buying a young tree can bring significant savings of up to 80% compared to buying more mature trees.

-• Easy installation: young trees have a smaller root ball, which requires digging a smaller and shallower hole, thus resulting in an easier and quicker installation process.
+• Easy installation: young trees have a smaller root ball that requires digging a smaller and shallower hole, making it easier and quicker to install properly.

 • Custom shape: young trees are like a blank canvas with unlimited potential.
-As they grow, they can be trimmed and shaped according to each customer’s or property’s needs.
+As they grow, they can be trimmed and shaped to fit any need.

 Our Trees